-A separate online form is available to request information (based on an area search) for students, individuals or community groups, private study or research.
-There is no charge for this service.
+A separate form is available to request information (based on an area search) for students, individuals or community groups, private study or research - there is no charge for this service.

 Use this map to locate and find information about archaeological monuments around the city.

 Zoom in on the map and click on a highlighted monument or area to access further information.

 - York Explore library and archives

 Characterisation of rural landscapes and urban townscapes attempts to bring together historic and contemporary aspects of a place to help understand and appreciate it better.
 It provides information for individuals, communities, planners and developers.